Duchies of Cornwall and Lancaster making millions from the MoD, schools and charities

 He said: “In terms of the naked greed with which the Royal Family tries to exploit every single last penny from the public purse, they are interested in serving themselves, rather than serving the country when it comes to money.

-“They are, in my view, public bodies, and they should be transferred to the Crown Estates, and the money should be used to benefit the taxpayer, rather than the taxpayers subsidizing one of the richest families in the country.
+“They are public bodies, and they should be transferred to the Crown Estates, and the money should be used to benefit the taxpayer, rather than the taxpayers subsidizing one of the richest families in the country.

 “It’s just greed, greed, greed.”

-Mr Baker pointed out that the Sovereign Grant - the annual payment the Royal Family receives from the government – was also set to rise to £132m in the next financial year, up from £7.9million in 2011.
+Mr Baker pointed out that the Sovereign Grant - the annual payment the Royal Family receives from the government – was also set to rise to £132m in the next financial year, up by £45m compared to 2024/2025 and £124.1m more compared to 2011, when the grant was first introduced.

+South Devon MP Caroline Voaden said: “I was shocked to discover that the NHS, the Department of Justice, and schools are paying money to the Duchies of Lancaster and Cornwall for use of their land.
+It feels wrong to me, especially given the current economic climate.

+“This excellent piece of journalism has exposed several issues affecting South Devon, not least around our coastline.
+I have already had to contact the Duchy of Cornwall on behalf of constituents concerning coastal issues.